robertseaton/robertseaton.github.com/_posts/2014-02-26-why-online-communities-decay-over-time.markdown

 September 1993, however, was different.
-It was the day the gates of hell were thrown open and never-ending torrent of demonspawn descended on Usenet -- like locus, they devoured the community.
+It was the day the gates of hell were thrown open and never-ending torrent of demonspawn descended on Usenet -- like locusts, they devoured the community.

-These locus were AOL users.
+These locusts were AOL users.
 In September of 1993, the company granted Usenet access to their entire user base, which triggered an unending deluge of noobs into the Usenet community.
 Thus began the September that never ended.